awsdocs/amazon-eks-user-guide/doc_source/inferentia-support.md

 # Inferentia support<a name="inferentia-support"></a>

-This topic describes how to create an Amazon EKS cluster with worker nodes running [Amazon EC2 Inf1](http://aws.amazon.com/ec2/instance-types/inf1/) instances and \(optionally\) deploy a sample application\.
+This topic describes how to create an Amazon EKS cluster with nodes running [Amazon EC2 Inf1](http://aws.amazon.com/ec2/instance-types/inf1/) instances and \(optionally\) deploy a sample application\.
 Amazon EC2 Inf1 instances are powered by [AWS Inferentia](http://aws.amazon.com/machine-learning/inferentia/) chips, which are custom built by AWS to provide high performance and lowest cost inference in the cloud\.
 Machine learning models are deployed to containers using [AWS Neuron](http://aws.amazon.com/machine-learning/neuron/), a specialized software development kit \(SDK\) consisting of a compiler, run\-time, and profiling tools that optimize the machine learning inference performance of Inferentia chips\.
 AWS Neuron supports popular machine learning frameworks such as TensorFlow, PyTorch, and MXNet\.

 ## Considerations<a name="inferentia-considerations"></a>
 + Inf1 instances are supported on Amazon EKS clusters running Kubernetes version 1\.14 and later\.